 "In a specific sense, this book offers insights through careful readings of drowning and memory in Synge, Walcott, Dabydeen, and Carr; yet more generally, it is a perceptive transatlantic meditation on gender, creativity, and nationalism."—Michael Malouf, author of Transatlantic Solidarities: Irish Nationalism and Caribbean Poetics

-"Literary Drowning: Postcolonial Memory in Irish and Caribbean Writing is a remarkable achievement which demonstrates the revelatory power of comparativism at its best.
-Boeninger creates a rich theoretical, historical, and folkloric context for her investigations of major works by J. M. Synge, Derek Walcott, Charles Dabydeen, and Marina Carr."—Susan Cannon Harris, author of Irish Drama and Other Revolutions
+"Literary Drowning is a remarkable achievement which demonstrates the revelatory power of comparativism at its best.
+Boeninger creates a rich theoretical, historical, and folkloric context for her investigations of major works by J. M. Synge, Derek Walcott, David Dabydeen, and Marina Carr."—Susan Cannon Harris, author of Irish Drama and Other Revolutions

 Literary depictions of drowning or burial at sea provide fascinating glimpses into the often-conflicted human relationship with memory.
 For many cultures and religious traditions, properly remembering the dead involves burial, a funeral, and some kind of grave marker.
 Traditional rituals of memorialization are disturbed by the drowned body, which may remain lost at sea or be washed up unrecognized on a distant shore.